 Philodendron Grazielae Humidity

-They’re not fussy and will do well in almost any household.
-The ideal humidity is 50%.
+They’re not fussy and will do well in most households, the ideal humidity is 50%.
 They’ll thrive if you give the 50% or more.

 20°C-27°C (70-80°F) is a good range, although they are not fussy.
 Don’t let them get down to below 10°C (50°F) in winter.

 How To Propagate Philodendron Grazielae